SofiaAfendra/react-redux-workshop/README.md

    > - Each returned action should always have a type, but the payload property is not always necessary.
    > - A single action dispatch can trigger many reducers, as long as they have a switch case that mathces the action's type.

-3. Define the reducers along with their initial states.
+3. Define the `gameStateReducer` and `playerStateReducer` and an `initialState` for each, inside their respective `reducer.js` files.
+You can use `initialState` and `gameReducer` inside `models/reactGame/reducer.js` as a reference.
 Reducer functions need an initial state as their default state argument, otherwise they cannot calculate the new state.
-You can draw inspiration from `initialState` and `gameReducer` inside `models/reducer.js` to define `initialGameState` and `initialPlayerState`.
-Then use the initial states as default arguments in the definition of `gameStateReducer` and `playerStateReducer` respectively.

 4. Create a `rootReducer.js` file inside the `store` folder.
 There you will use the `combineReducers` function along with your slice reducers to define the `rootReducer`.
 The argument passed to combineReducers should be an object with the keys `game`, `players` and their respective reducers as their value.

 5. Finally, replace `testReducer` with the new `rootReducer` in the arguments of `configureStore` inside `store/store.js`.
-The rootReducer already has an initial state, that is the combination of `initialGameState` and `initialPlayerState`.
+The rootReducer already has an initial state, that is the combination of the initial states from `game` and `players` reducers.
 Meaning you can remove the proloadedState argument completely.

 - Open Redux Dev Tools and try dispatching actions to check the results.